arbitraryexecution/forta-uma-suite/README.md

   - Fired when the ProposePrice event is emitted by the Optimistic Oracle contract
   - Severity is always set to "low"
   - Type is always set to "unknown"
-  - Metadata field contains requester, proposer, currency, proposed price, price, and the threshold percentage that triggered the event
+  - Metadata field contains requester, proposer, identifier, proposed price, price, and the threshold percentage that triggered the event
     - Requester and proposer are EOAs decoded from the event
-    - Currency is the ERC-20 token address decoded from the event
+    - Identifier is the string representation of the asset
     - Proposed price is decoded from the event, then adjusted to be denominated in USD
     - Price is obtained for the token address from an external price feed (CoinGecko)
     - Threshold is obtained from agent-config.json